grafana/loki/docs/sources/community/getting-in-touch.md

 - [File a GitHub issue](https://github.com/grafana/loki/issues/new) for bugs, issues and feature suggestions.
 Grafana UI issues for the Loki data source plugin should be posted directly to the [Grafana repository](https://github.com/grafana/grafana/issues/new), not the Loki repository.
 - Send an email to [lokiproject@googlegroups.com](mailto:lokiproject@googlegroups.com), or visit the [google groups](https://groups.google.com/forum/#!forum/lokiproject) page.
-- Join us for our monthly [Loki Community Call](https://docs.google.com/document/d/1MNjiHQxwFukm2J4NJRWyRgRIiK7VpokYyATzJ5ce-O8/edit?usp=sharing) on first Thursday of every month alternate between EU(12:00 UTC) and US(17:00 UTC) timezones.
+- Join us for our monthly [Loki Community Call](https://docs.google.com/document/d/1MNjiHQxwFukm2J4NJRWyRgRIiK7VpokYyATzJ5ce-O8/edit?usp=sharing) on first Thursday of every month alternating between EU (12:00 UTC) and US (17:00 UTC) timezones.
 Subscribe to the calendar in the doc for being up to date.